 - Will Corona support 3D packages other than 3ds MAX?

 - This is definitely planned.
 The architecture of the renderer has been prepared for it from the beginning.
-There is currently a finished CLI standalone version and Cinema 4D version in development.
+There is currently a finished CLI standalone version, Cinema 4D version in development, and a third-party Blender exporter.

 - I've found a bug, what should I do?